missjoe/alx-system_engineering-devops/0x00-shell_basics/0x00-shell_basics/README.md

-Create my_first_directory in /tmp/ directory
+Create my_first_directory in the /tmp/ directory